umloucobr/quadratic-equation-resolver/README.md

 # Quadratic Equation Solver
-A simple quadratic equation resolver.
+A simple quadratic equation solver.
 # How to Build
 Use the CMake GUI or use:
 ```